Dear Families and Friends,

 There are certainly great things we accomplish together with our students here at MCP, aspects of our great ministry with young people that are exceptional and deeply hopeful.
 But more than what we ever do is who we become.
 Mission education forms people of scholarship, inspiration, and leadership.
 Creating values-rich leadership on the Central Coast has been our hallmark for 82 years.
 We do this in partnership with families, always aware that parents are the primary educators of their children.

 The responsibility we all share in the creation of a “civilization of love” is profound and humbling.
 At MCP, we believe that "[w]hen students feel loved, they will love in return.
 Their questioning, their trust, their critical observations and suggestions for improvement in the classroom and the school milieu will enrich the teachers and also help to facilitate a shared commitment to the formation process" (The Religious Dimension of Education in a Catholic School, 1988, #110).

-Your generous response to this call will give even greater vitality and spirit to our school.
+Your generous participation in our mission will give even greater vitality and spirit to our school.

 All my best,